TobyEalden/yubi/README.md

 It mandates that the server is backed by a certificate issued by `ca.pem`.

-You may need to set `OPENSSL_CONF` to point to the correct openssl configuration file, e.g. `/home/pi/code/yubi/openssl-release`.
+You may need to set the environment variable `OPENSSL_CONF` to point to the correct openssl configuration file, e.g. `/home/pi/code/yubi/openssl-release`.

 # build notes